nicchongwb/Laravel_MVC/README.md

 Create view:
 1. Create a dir in resources/views, this dir name is same as the sub dir above (eg. auth)
 2. Create a new file called <name>.blade.php (eg. register.blade.php)

+Middleware (filtering mechanism between request and response):
+- eg. verify if user is authenticated or not
+- HTTP/Middleware/Kernel.php : all our middleware headers and group definition

+Protecting dashboard against unauthenticated access with middleware route:
+- add '->middleware('auth')' to dashboard route in web.php OR
+- under controller class: create a __construct() with '$this->middleware(['auth']);'